Book a Visit

 April 15, 20255 min read

-Why Dogs and Cats Resist Taking Medication
+Why Pets Resist Medication

-• They've had negative experiences before
+• They've had bad experiences before

 • They don't like being restrained

-How to Hide Pills in Food
+Hiding Pills in Food

 • Canned food: Mix crushed pills into a small amount of wet food

-How to Give a Dog a Pill Directly
+Giving a Pill Directly

 1. Gently hold their upper jaw and tilt the head slightly up

-4. Close their mouth and hold it gently closed
+4. Close their mouth gently and hold it closed

-5. Stroke the throat to encourage swallowing
+5. Stroke their throat to encourage swallowing

-7. Follow with a treat and praise!
+7. Give them a treat immediately and praise

 • Insert at the side of the mouth, behind the canine teeth

-• Dispense slowly to prevent choking
+• Dispense slowly don't choke them

-• Allow time to swallow between squirts
+• Let them swallow between squirts

-How to Apply Eye Drops and Ear Drops
+Eye Drops and Ear Drops

-2. Tilt the head up slightly
+2. Tilt the head up a bit

 3. Rest your hand on their head for stability